emscripten-core/emscripten/site/source/docs/getting_started/downloads.rst

 Type the following in a command prompt ::

+	# Fetch the latest registry of available tools. (use `./emsdk update` if you did NOT install from git)
+	git pull

-	# Fetch the latest registry of available tools.
+	# Fetch the latest registry of available tools. (use `./emsdk update` if you did NOT install from git)
-	./emsdk update
+	./emsdk update-tags

 	# Download and install the latest SDK tools.
 	./emsdk install latest